 Logic prepares us for these types of real-life situations, just like basic drawing exercises prepares the student for painting.
 That is why, if I am teaching a student to engage in source evaluation on the internet, one of the first things we would do is spend a few days, or even weeks, running through exercises on the Square of Opposition.
 I want the student to be able to explain the relationship between contraries, contradictions, subcontraries, and subalterns in his or her sleep before I ever think about turning him or her loose on the internet.
 Then, when the student does begin evaluating sources, he or she will begin instinctively asking questions about consistency, especially when considering multiple sources in the aggregate as required by Tools #2 and 3.
 Although it is rare when you can use the Square of Opposition to check consistency within a single internet source, or consistency between multiple sources (because remember, most arguments cannot easily reduce to the four types of statements), nevertheless the student who has performed multiple exercises using the Square of Opposition will be trained to ask the right types of questions of sources.
 Instinctively, the student will want to know what information can be true or false at the same time, what information contradicts other information, and so forth.

 This concern for consistency is a key part of growing in wisdom, and logic prepares the Christian student for wisdom in much the same way that English grammar prepares the student for composing verse.
-Commenting on the teaching of Proverbs that truth is marked by consistent witness, Dr. Alastair Roberts recently made the following observation:
+Commenting on the teaching of Proverbs that truth is marked by consistent witness, Dr. Alastair Roberts made the following observation:

 “The wise are concerned to demonstrate consistency in their viewpoints, as agreement between witnesses and viewpoints are evidence of the truth of a matter or case.
 However, the beliefs of a fool are generally marked by great inconsistency.
 They lack the hallmarks of truth because they are adopted for their usefulness in confirming the fool in his ways, rather than for their truth.
 The fool will jump between inconsistent positions as a matter of convenience.
 The consistency of the positions and beliefs of fools are found, not in the agreement of their substance, but in the fact that they all, in some way or another, further entrench the fools in their prior ways and beliefs.
 Also, the intellectual laziness of fools means that they will not diligently seek to grow in a true consistency (although some might develop a consistency in falsehoods designed merely to inure them against challenge, rather than as a pursuit of truth itself).”
 From ‘Wisdom and Folly in Christian Responses to Coronavirus.’

-Recently I was involved in a situation that showed me just how important this logical foundation to source evaluation is.
+During the COVID controversies of 2020, I was involved in a situation that showed me just how important this logical foundation to source evaluation is.
 Many of my friends were inclined towards various conspiracy theories about COVID-19, and they would sometimes send me sources from the internet for my feedback.
 One friend, whom I will call Bob, sent me a message on Monday claiming that the pandemic originated as a Chinese bioweapon, but by Monday afternoon he had sent me a YouTube video claiming that the pandemic was engineered by Bill Gates so he could profit on sale of a vaccine.
 On Wednesday morning, I had another message in my inbox from Bob, in which he shared a source claiming that the coronavirus was a hoax because COVID-19 hospitals were actually empty.
 Because I cut my teeth analyzing the relationships between statements on the Square of Opposition, it was second nature to me to ask whether these sources (all of which Bob presumably believed to be reliable or he wouldn’t have sent them) could all be true at the same time, and how they were or were not consistent with each other.

 “I’m curious,” I wrote to Bob, “how all these sources you’re sending me can all be true at the same time?
 How can the coronavirus be a deadly weapon from China as well as something Bill Gates invented as well as a hoax that doesn’t actually exist?
 Essentially, you are asking me to believe that Bill Gates manufactured a virus that originated in China that doesn’t actually exist.
 That isn’t logical!”

 Bob is not an anomaly.
 Many people like him have ideological reasons for doubting the mainstream media, and this will lead them frequently to latch onto competing explanations with no thought of consistency.
 For example, one minute they will be disputing the role of experts in mediating knowledge to us, only to turn around and promote an expert (whether Jordan Peterson or John Ioannidis) when it happens to suit their political agenda.
 For these types of unscrupulous informational charlatans, truth doesn’t matter, which is why they are quite happy to simultaneously share inconsistent theories as long as it furthers their agenda of disrupting people’s confidence in the mainstream.
-This leads us into the next tool, which is the importance of using virtue in how we interact with information.

 (By the way, for friends reading this and wondering about the identity of Bob, rest assured that he is not you.
 He is not anyone because he is a composite drawn from numerous interactions.
 But in another sense, Bob is all of us – the archetype of what we would all be online but for the grace of God.)